-All FedRAMP deliverables (SSP and attachments, SAP, SAR, POA&M) are completed and submitted to the agency prior to the Kickoff Meeting.
-The agency reviews all deliverables at once and works collaboratively with the CSP and 3PAO.
-This approach resembles how authorizations are completed for a JAB P-ATO.
+All FedRAMP deliverables (i.e., SSP/appendices, SAP, SAR, and Plan of Action and Milestones (POA&M)) are completed and submitted to the federal agency at once.
+The federal agency reviews all deliverables together and works collaboratively with the CSP and 3PAO.

-Helpful Tip: The FedRAMP PMO recommends the Just-In-Time approach as it is a more iterative and agile approach that may prevent rework after 3PAO testing has occurred.
+Helpful Tip: FedRAMP recommends the Just-In-Time approach, as it is a more iterative and agile approach that may prevent rework after 3PAO testing has occurred.